Manishchandra18/Week-1/README.md

 # Week-1
-Loading dataset and creating a Data Dictionary
+Loading dataset and a Data Dictionary Creating reports using the given data Mainly creating a sustainable supply chain from given data